 Access to Computers and the Internet: It is your responsibility to get to a computer to complete your work on time.
 Go to school, your local library, or a friend's house if your computer crashes or your Internet goes down.
-Additionally, the library loans devices if you need one: https://library.sjsu.edu/student-computing-services (https://library.sjsu.edu/student-computing-services).
+Additionally, the library loans devices if you need one: https://library.sjsu.edu/student-computing-services).
 If you have concerns about completing any of the assignments in this course, please contact me well in advance of the due date.

-Participation and Active Learning: Participation is essential to active learning and to the learning process in general.
+Participation and Active Learning: This class is set up to meet in-person twice a week.
+You are expected to attend.
+Many parts of the course are on Canvas but nothing can replace the in-class activities and lessons.
+Participation is essential to active learning and to the learning process in general.
 Participation includes but is not limited to being engaged in small and large group work, bringing materials to class, focusing on the task at hand and basically contributing to the learning process that will be happening in our workshop style classroom.
-If you cannot make a particular class, check Canvas and/or email the teacher or contact a dependable classmate to get updated on what you missed.
+If you cannot be present for a particular class, check Canvas and/or the daily schedule for what you missed.
+Perhaps contact a dependable classmate to get updated on what you missed.
+Also, I can meet with you on Zoom for an hour session, which would be about the time it would take to re-teach everything.
 You are responsible for all homework whether you are in class or not.

 Peer review: Part of your grade is your involvement in and commitment to peer review.
 Peer review is a chance for you to get some valuable feedback from your peers on your rough drafts before turning them in.
 If you don't come to a workshop for a given paper, or if your essay is not a "good faith" draft, you will not receive credit for that homework assignment (the rough draft is a HW assignment while the final draft is an essay).
-A "good faith" draft is typed and shows careful thought and planning even though it may be unfinished.
+A "good faith" draft is 50% of the total word count for the assignment and shows careful thought and planning even though it may be unfinished.